Mari-Bezobiuk/Mari-Bezobiuk.github.io/aboutMe.md

 This means that I can explain and use it anytime I needed.

 I have three children and sometimes help them with homework.
-This is rare because I´ve explained to them, that the lack of parts on the base causes a misunderstanding of the next level of material.
+This is rare because I've explained to them, that the lack of parts on the base causes a misunderstanding of the next level of material.

 Also, I am a self-organized person.
 I studied HTML and the basics of Python in Sololearn app a few years ago.
-Also, I´ve been studying SQL basis on it.
+Also, I've been studying SQL basis on it.
 And I created this site myself after I got first acquainted with Git and ultimate markdown.
-As you can see, I´m self-taught and interested in IT person.
+As you can see, I'm self-taught and interested in IT person.

-I took part in EPAM´s external course Software Functional Testing Winter Program 2022.
+I took part in EPAM's external course Software Functional Testing Winter Program 2022.
 I studied ISTQB foundation Syllabus and Software Testing - Base Course (Svyatoslav Kulikov).

-Also, I took part in EPAM´s external Test Automation Laboratory 2022.
+Also, I took part in EPAM's external Test Automation Laboratory 2022.
 I learned the basics of C#, OOP, automation testing with Selenium Webdriver and NUnit.